antonioastro/Elegoo-SmartCar-Dev/README.md

 A developmental update as I work on my Elegoo SmartCar v2, attempting to programme it fully myself.

 Each file in this directory is a different iteration of my work, and runs as a single ino file to upload to the Arduino.
+The latest is "Car_remote_control_v2"

 Currently this only includes:
 -Automatic patrol of the car, using ultrasonics for obstacle avoidance